UdjinM6/dash_unforked/doc/descriptors.md

 ### Compatibility with old wallets

-In order to easily represent the sets of scripts currently supported by existing Bitcoin Core wallets, a convenience function `combo` is provided, which takes as input a public key, and constructs the P2PK, P2PKH, P2WPKH, and P2SH-P2WPH scripts for that key.
-In case the key is uncompressed, it only constructs P2PK and P2PKH.
+In order to easily represent the sets of scripts currently supported by existing Dash Core wallets, a convenience function `combo` is provided, which takes as input a public key, and constructs the P2PK and P2PKH scripts for that key.